galaxyproject/galaxy-hub/content/events/gcc2022/travel/index.md

       <p class="card-title">Conference Hotel</p>
     </div>

 We have reserved a block of rooms at the conference venue, the [Courtyard by Marriott Minneapolis Downtown](https://www.marriott.com/hotels/travel/mspdc-courtyard-minneapolis-downtown/).
-The confernce room rate is $139/night. **There are a limited number of rooms though so we suggest booking your accomodation early.** Room availability to based on first come basis.
+The confernce room rate is $139/night. **There are a limited number of rooms though so we suggest booking your accomodation early.
+The deadline for reserving a hotel room is June 24.** Room availability to based on first come basis.
 If needed, parking here is available at $22 per day.
-Check here soon for a direct link for making a reservation.
+[Click here](https://www.marriott.com/event-reservations/reservation-link.mi?id=1645812815669&key=GRP&app=resvlink) to make a hotel reservation using the conference rate.
   </div>

   <!-- On Campus-->